 Target said that it would be investing a total of $200 million over the next four years to help fund the program and move towards eliminating student debt for team members.

-Which colleges and programs are included in Target’s program?
+Which colleges and programs are included in Target’s tuition program?

 Similar to Walmart and other companies that offer tuition assistance to their employees, Target’s benefit is only available for a specific set of higher education institutions and programs.
 Employees should be aware of which schools and degrees or certificates are covered by Target’s partnership with Guild Education.

-Target will offer full tuition and coverage of other mandatory fees and textbooks to over 40 higher education institutions.
+Target currently offers full tuition and coverage of other mandatory fees and textbooks to over 40 higher education institutions.
 Both online and in-person programs are represented.

 Some of the schools in Target's employee tuition program include: